dwest1220/TeeParty/README.md

-As a frequent player, I want to track my booking history and preferences As a group organizer, I want to coordinate golf outings with multiple players As a course reviewer, I want to share photos and detailed course conditions
+As a frequent player, I want to track my booking history and preferences As a group organizer, I want to coordinate golf outings with multiple players As a course reviewer, I want to share reviews and detailed course conditions

 🔧 Development
 Project Structure